HubSpot/haPiHP/README.md

 	->get_all_contacts($params);
 ```

-If you dont use the ServiceProvider or Facades you will have to use it like this:
+If you dont use the ServiceProvider or Facades you can also use it like this:
 ```php
 $hapikey = "demo";